Searching posts by taxonomy on archive page - P1 - Using Meta Box

 Explanation:

-': they’re two hooks to perform ajax.
-They’re named according to the following rules:wp_ajax_my_action
+are two hooks to perform ajax.
+They’re named according to the following rule: wp_ajax_my_action

 .